 The privatization of Fannie Mae in 1968 and the creation of Freddie Mac in 1970 led to increased national lending.
 As the secondary market emerged in the 1980s, national lenders began to demand additional protection beyond the attorney title opinion.
 In other states this protection took the form of title insurance policies.
-In 1985, the lowa Legislature enacted lowa Code § 16.2, establishing the Title Guaranty Division of the lowa Finance Authority (now known as lowa Title Guaranty ("ITG")) to offer guaranties of real property titles as an adjunct to the abstract-attorney's title opinion and to act as a low-cost mechanism to facilitate mortgage lender's participation in the secondary market.
-Not only was ITG created to offer title coverage products to meet the demands of national lenders on the secondary market, but ITG was created to serve a public purpose.
+In 1985, the Iowa Legislature enacted Iowa Code § 16.2, establishing the Title Guaranty Division of the Iowa Finance Authority (now known as Iowa Title Guaranty ("ITG")) to offer guaranties of real property titles as an adjunct to the abstract- attorney's title opinion and to act as a low-cost mechanism to facilitate mortgage lender's participation in the secondary market.15 Not only was ITG created to offer title coverage products to meet the demands of national lenders on the secondary market, but ITG was created to serve a public purpose.
 ITG's mission will be discussed in greater detail below.
-Since inception in 1985, lowa Title Guaranty remains the only entity authorized to sell title coverage in lowa.
+Since inception in 1985, Iowa Title Guaranty remains the only entity authorized to sell title coverage in Iowa.